Elektrobit/elos/documentation/Architecture_Design_Records/event_storage_backends.md

 API, in both versions.

-Lastly it is unclear how the size of the payload would influence the write performance, since time-series Databases usually have small
+Lastly it is unclear how the size of the payload would influence the write performance, since time-series databases usually have small-sized variable data, while elosd's event payload can easily get rather big, depending on the message that is logged.